ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 Note that we have sent an internal message using mode `3`.
 If it is necessary to repeat the deployment of the same wallet, **the smart contract can be destroyed**.
 To accomplish this, set the mode correctly by adding 128 (take the entire balance of the smart contract) + 32 (destroy the smart contract) which will = `160` to retrieve the remaining TON balance and deploy the wallet again.

-# It's important to note that for each new transaction the **seqno will need to be increased by one**.
+It's important to note that for each new transaction the **seqno will need to be increased by one**.

-Note that we have sent an internal message using mode `3`.
-If it is necessary to repeat the deployment of the same wallet, **the smart contract can be destroyed**.
-To accomplish this, set the mode correctly by adding 128 (take the entire balance of the smart contract) + 32 (destroy the smart contract) which will = `160` to retrieve the remaining TON balance and deploy the wallet again.

-Remember that for each new transaction, the `seqno` must be incremented by one.

 :::info
 The contract code we used is [verified](https://tonscan.org/tx/BL9T1i5DjX1JRLUn4z9JOgOWRKWQ80pSNevis26hGvc=), so you can see an example [here](https://tonscan.org/address/EQDBjzo_iQCZh3bZSxFnK9ue4hLTOKgsCNKfC8LOUM4SlSCX#source).